 #5 Furnace Maintenance – One of the biggest unexpected costs you’re going to run into as a homeowner isn’t your energy bill, it’s surprise furnace maintenance.
 You can save on emergency furnace repairs by getting regular furnace maintenance, which can be completed through companies like Diamond Blue Air instead.
 But to help ensure you keep it functioning as it should going forward, be sure to keep your furnace clean and unblocked, including ducts.

-#8 Use Ceiling Fans – Ceiling fans can be used to help save money in all seasons.
+#9 Use Ceiling Fans – Ceiling fans can be used to help save money in all seasons, so it’s a good idea to contact an electrician Providence RI or one in your area to repair your ceiling fans if they’re currently out of action.
 Airflow and ventilation are the key to more efficient home heating and cooling.
 Ceiling fans help you control how air is pushed through your home.
 Counter-clockwise ceiling fans push hot air up and out while clockwise ceiling fans trap heat inside and help improve heating in the winter.

 With these tips, you should be well on your way to saving money.